Skip to main content

 (iii) Assign a grade of "F" for the course in which the cheating or plagiarism took place; and/or;

 (iv) Recommend to the department chair or regional campus dean that further action specified in paragraph (D)(1)(b) of this rule be taken.
-The department chairperson or regional campus dean shall determine whether or not to forward to the academic dean or to the vice president for the extended university a recommendation for further sanctions under paragraph (D)(1)(b) of this rule.
+The department chairperson or regional campus dean shall determine whether or not to forward to the academic dean or to the vice president for the regional campuses a recommendation for further sanctions under paragraph (D)(1)(b) of this rule.

 (v) For students who have not previously been sanctioned for plagiarism, if the instructor and student agree, Plagiarism School could be provided as a means to mitigate the sanction (as described in paragraphs (B)(14) and (G) of this rule.)

 (b) Degree.
 The following academic sanctions are provided for acts of cheating or plagiarism which so permeate the student's work that the effect is to compromise the validity of a degree.
 Such occurrences may be related, but not limited to, professional or graduate work.
-Sanctions which can be invoked by the dean of the college in which the student is enrolled or by the associate vice president for the extended university include those provided in paragraph (D)(1) of this rule; and/or
+Sanctions which can be invoked by the dean of the college in which the student is enrolled or by the vice president for the regional campuses include those provided in paragraph (D)(1) of this rule; and/or

 (i) Revocation or recommendation to decertify or not to certify; or